1 (2013 film): Production

 Associate producer, Jonathan Bracey-Gibbon had the idea for creating a "safety documentary" about Formula One and developed the script with Michael Shevloff, though production did not begin until 2008.
 In addition to narration by Michael Fassbender, the documentary features on-screen interviews with Formula One champions Mario Andretti, Jenson Button, Lewis Hamilton, Damon Hill, Jacky Ickx, Niki Lauda, Nigel Mansell, Michael Schumacher, Jackie Stewart, and Sebastian Vettel.
 Other interviewees include Bernie Ecclestone, head of the Formula One Constructors Association (FOCA), Max Mosley, legal adviser to FOCA, and Sid Watkins, head of the Formula One on-track medical team.
 The majority of the interviews were completed in 2010 and 2011.

 Release

 The documentary premiered on January 10, 2014 at the Empire, Leicester Square in London, United Kingdom.
-The sport suffered its first fatality in 2015 as a result of a 2014 accident when Jules Bianchi died on July 17, 2015.
+In 2015 the sport suffered its first fatality in over twenty years when Jules Bianchi died on July 17, 2015 due to injuries sustained in his crash at the 2014 Japanese Grand Prix.